YusufGulcan/Business-Location-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/105684729/187066144-b27d0d02-d6a9-41e5-9eb6-21ea90eabdd8.png)

 ### Disclaimer -
-Most of the data is outdated, it is risky to take decisions according to the results of this work.
-However the same process can be applied once access to fresh data is achieved.
+Most of the data is outdated, it is risky to take new decisions according to the results of this work.
+However, the important things is the implementation and logic,  the same process can be applied once access to fresh data is achieved.